mckennapsean/dissertation/content/01-intro.md

 artifacts.

-The design activity framework came out of reflections of a successful design project explained in [@sec:formulation].
+The design activity framework came out of reflections of the successful design project explained in [@sec:formulation].
 This project focused on redesigning a cyber security tool, resulting in updates to the underlying system as a result of this separate design process.
 This isolation of the design and development